ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ### 5-6 May, 2023: Maintenance and Electrical Power Upgrades in Server Room

 * UCR Facilities Services will be upgrading our electrical capacity in the Genomics server room.
-To take advantage of the unavoidable system downtime, the HPCC perform general maintenance and various upgrades on the cluster.
+To take advantage of the unavoidable system downtime, the HPCC will perform general maintenance and various upgrades on the cluster.
 The shutdown is expected to last 2 days.
+It has been scheduled during a weekend to minimize disruptions for users.

 * Update: since Sat/Sun night, most systems are back online again.
 If users notice any missing functionality, please let us know at support@hpcc.ucr.edu, or at our Slack channel (https://ucr-hpcc.slack.com).
 Thanks you for your